jasonaaronwilson/omni-archive/README.md

 # TODO(jawilson)

-We should store directory names so that we make get the exact group, owner, and other metadata upon extraction.
+1) Should we store meta-data for directory names so that we make get the exact group, owner, and other metadata upon extraction?

-TODO(jawilson): file ACLs and other file metadata?
+2) file ACLs and other file metadata?
 Data from MacOS or Windows?